Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 ```

 Explanation: It's just as explained in https://github.com/kriansa/h2p, but the only difference is you have to pass footercontent and footerheight and headercontent and headerheight because it is a nested array.
 You can also pass inline styles to headercontenttag and footercontenttag as attributes headercontentstyle and footercontentstyle to style.
 The text will be wrapped in a tag you provide with the inline style you provide.
 Mind the spaces between the brackets to prevent parsing by expression manager.

+The style for the footer and header are inline because adding a class or id to it and apply some external css does not seem to work.
+It's probably a parsing order thing.

 ### Templates